ChrisMcKee1/power-platform-pcf/PCF/DatasetToExcel/README.md

 > | OnSelect              | The actions to take upon double-clicking                                                                      |                  |               |
 > | SelectedColumns_Items | The user selected columns to include in the exported spreadsheet (Table/Collection)                           |                  |               |

 Thanks to [Hussam Odat](https://www.linkedin.com/in/hussam-odat-5075aa73) who created the initial code that this custom control was created from.
-While it helped to solve a primary business requirement within our project, it did not include support for the dynamic section of individual columns to export to the Excel _.xlsx_ spreadsheet.
+While it helped to solve a primary business requirement within our project, it did not include an option required to allow the dynamic selection of individual columns based on the original dataset to export to the Excel _.xlsx_ spreadsheet.